fsegurai/marked-extensions/packages/marked-extended-spoiler/README.md

 The marked-spoiler extension accepts the following configuration options:

+* `prefixId`: The prefix ID for spoiler block.
+Defaults to 'spoiler-'.
+* `title`: The title of the spoiler block.
+Defaults to ''.
 * `animationDuration` (default: `2s`): The duration of the spoiler animation in seconds.
+* `customizeToken`: A function that allows you to customize the token object.
+Defaults to null.
+* `template`: The template for the spoiler block.
+Defaults to the default template.
-* `marked`: The Marked instance to extend rendering with the spoiler block.
+* `marked`: The Marked instance to extend rendering for the spoiler block.
 Example: You can render the spoiler block with a custom extension like `@fsegurai/marked-extended-tables`.

 ### Available Extensions